- » Key resources and services

-The strategies and outcomes of the project were documented so that they could be transferred to other Indigenous communities in Australia.
+The strategies and outcomes of the project were documented so that they could be transferred to other Aboriginal and Torres Strait Islander communities in Australia.

 The project commenced in 2008 and was funded for five years by Queensland Health.
 The Centre for Rural and Remote Area Health (CRRAH) from the University of Southern Queensland monitored and evaluated the project.

 This project was named a finalist in the 2012 Excellence in Indigenous Health Awards in the environmental health category.